PP-Module for LiFi Access Systems

 The TSF shall initiate communication via the trusted channel for [802.1X authentication].

-The evaluator will perform the following activities in addition to those required by the NDcPP:
+The evaluator shall perform the following activities in addition to those required by the NDcPP:

-The evaluator will examine the TSS to determine that, for all communications with authorized IT entities identified in the requirement, each communications mechanism is identified in terms of the allowed protocols for that IT entity.
-The evaluator will also confirm that all protocols listed in the TSS are specified and included in the requirements in the ST.
+The evaluator shall examine the TSS to determine that, for all communications with authorized IT entities identified in the requirement, each communications mechanism is identified in terms of the allowed protocols for that IT entity.
+The evaluator shall also confirm that all protocols listed in the TSS are specified and included in the requirements in the ST.

 Guidance

-The evaluator will confirm that the guidance documentation contains instructions for establishing the allowed protocols with each authorized IT entity and that it contains recovery instructions should a connection be unintentionally broken.
+The evaluator shall confirm that the guidance documentation contains instructions for establishing the allowed protocols with each authorized IT entity and that it contains recovery instructions should a connection be unintentionally broken.

 Tests

-• Test FTP_ITC.1/8021X:3: The evaluator will ensure, for each communication channel with an authorized IT entity, the channel data is not sent in plaintext.
+• Test FTP_ITC.1/8021X:3: The evaluator shall ensure, for each communication channel with an authorized IT entity, the channel data is not sent in plaintext.

-• Test FTP_ITC.1/8021X:4: The evaluator will, for each protocol associated with each authorized IT entity tested during test 1, physically interrupt an established connection.
-The evaluator will ensure that when physical connectivity is restored, communications are appropriately protected.
+• Test FTP_ITC.1/8021X:4: The evaluator shall, for each protocol associated with each authorized IT entity tested during test 1, physically interrupt an established connection.
+The evaluator shall ensure that when physical connectivity is restored, communications are appropriately protected.

 5.3 TOE Security Functional Requirements Rationale